Home

 HMS Hornet 1893 – A Havock-class torpedo boat of 240 tons displacement (length: 55m and beam: 5.6m).
 Drawn by Charles Sells to 1:48 scale.
 By the description, the proportions are wrong or there is a typo in there somewhere.

 US Torpedoboot 3.Klasse – This is a small TB that was carried as a tender or launch aboard US cruisers and battleships of the late 19th century.
-In this particular case onboard the USS Maine that blew up in Havana harbor, Cuba, in 1898.
-This plan, I believe used to be available somewhere else online for free.
+In this particular case on-board the USS Maine that blew up in Havana harbor, Cuba, in 1898.

 SMS Natter – Austro-Hungarian oceangoing TB from 1896.
 Drawn to 1:50 scale by K. Menke.